Azure/onboarding-guidance/Scenarios/SQL Server on IaaS VMs.md

 # Prerequisite
-* Azure Subscription and Understanding of Azure IaaS concepts
+* Understanding of Azure IaaS concepts & Azure Subscription to deploy SQL server.

 # Estimated time to complete this module:
 Self-guided.